omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 supportedWizardTypes::
                 Comma-separated or JSON-syntax list of wizard types (e.g.
                 "nedfile", "simplemodule", "project", "inifile") that
                 this template supports.
-More about this later. ignoreResources::
+If not specified, the wizard will support all known wizard types. ignoreResources::
                 Comma-separated or JSON-syntax list of non-template files or folders; those files won't get copied over to the new project.